 A Start in Politics:

 In 1758, Washington was elected to the House of Burgesses in Virginia (the local governing body of Virginia).

 In order to pay for the expensive French and Indian War, the British taxed the Colonists (the Stamp Tax), angering them.
 In Boston, the Colonists revolted, dumping precious tea into Boston Harbor (this event is called the Boston Tea Party).

-In 1775, Washington was chosen as the Commander in Chief of the Colonial Army.
+In 1775, Washington was chosen as the Commander in Chief of the Continental Army.
 In 1776, the Colonists declared their independence from the British.
 General Washington led ragtag Patriot troops who were poorly trained, barely paid, badly equipped, and outnumbered by the British.
 Patriot women, like Molly "Pitcher," often helped on the battlefields, carrying pitchers of water to cool down the cannons so they could be re-fired, and also nursing the wounded.

 Due to the brilliant planning of George Washington and some help from the French late in the War, the British were defeated in 1781 after many bloody battles.
 The Americans were now independent of the British.